Outreach and events

 The Barbara Wheatland Geospatial Seminar Series is supported by a grant from the Maine Timberlands Charitable Trust.

-Upcoming seminars are currently being rescheduled for fall 2020 due to the coronavirus pandemic.
+Seminars are currently being scheduled virtually due to the coronavirus pandemic.